theingridefactor/bodyshop-products-app/README.md

-An app that shows the user Body Shop products
+An app for Body Shop products

 Experimenting with
 - mongodb for the database